A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS

 In particular, the key parameters $z_{\rm cmb}$ and $E_0$ exhibit a high level of degeneracy, necessitating observations at different wavelengths to disentangle them.
 In the event that the redshift had tighter constraints, for example, if the host galaxy was resolved, a more optimised set of parameters could be modelled.
 In an ideal scenario, simultaneous observations from a broadband blue variant of \textit{TESS} alongside the existing \textit{TESS} system would provide an extremely powerful data set for understanding GRBs and other transient-like phenomena.

-Because of the non-linear nature of the model and the degeneracies present, these parameters are simply those that were found to have the lowest residual and parameter uncertainty, therefore they are not to be taken as idealised constraints of the whole system.
-As some of the optimised parameters provide unrealistically small errors we implement a floor uncertainty of $0.01$ for $z_{\rm cmb}$, $0.1\,$s for $t_0$, as well as $0.001\,$radians for both $\theta_{\rm c}$ and $\theta_{\rm obs}$ due to these modelling uncertainties.
+Because of the non-linear nature of the model and the degeneracies present, the parameters we report are simply those that were found to have the lowest residual and parameter uncertainty; therefore, they are not to be taken as idealised constraints of the whole system.
+As some of the optimised parameters provide unrealistically small errors we implement a floor uncertainty of $0.01$ for $z_{\rm cmb}$, $0.1\,$s for $t_0$, as well as $0.001\,$radians for both $\theta_{\rm c}$ and $\theta_{\rm obs}$.

-Crucially we find that we needed to include an additional parameter, $t_0$, which shifted the explosion time from the burst time.
-In all but one instance, $t_0 > 0$, suggesting there may be a physical process that is not accounted for in the \texttt{afterglowpy} module that delays the red to near-IR emission by 740 $\pm$ 690 s.
-This offset is still present when considering only the high-quality afterglows of GRB180807A, GRB191016A, GRB200412B, and GRB220310A, giving a delay of 560 $\pm$ 320 s.
+Crucially, we found that an additional `afterglow onset delay' parameter, $t_0$, was required to shift the afterglow onset time from the prompt emission time (given by the time of trigger).
+This parameter accounts for \texttt{afterglowpy}'s lack of initial coasting phase - the time taken for the relativistic outflow to begin decelerating during its interaction with the CBM and subsequently release broadband synchrotron radiation.
+In our sample, we find a significant average onset delay of 740 $\pm$ 690 s; this is still present when considering only the high-quality afterglows of GRB180807A, GRB191016A, GRB200412B, and GRB220310A, giving an average delay of 560 $\pm$ 320 s.